 Trip to Munnar, Idukki

 3 days in our hand, just to be the old us!
-Saying of gang.. don’t get any Idea of that were a group with more than 6 people..
-Its just the four of us, all working in various parts of Ernakulam.
+Saying of the gang.. don’t get an Idea that we were a group with more than 6 people..
+It’s just the four of us, all working in various parts of Ernakulam.
 Everyone was having issues in taking a day off as it was all of a sudden plan.
-But all managed to get one saying some or the other emergency reasons!
+But we all managed to get one saying some or the other emergency reasons!
 Lol

 The instructions for the trip were already given by the Mastermind behind all this, Rohit.
-As per his orders we were all to meet at one place on Friday 8:30; Aluva.
+As per his orders we were to meet at Aluva on Friday by 8:30am.
 It’s a four – four and half hour journey by road.
 Rohit had already been to that place before, so he was very keen on our trip plans that we don’t miss any important place in these 3 days.
-So he had already shared his destination spots that we’re gonna hit as the remaining three of us were newbies for that place.
+So he had already shared the destination spots that we were gonna hit as the remaining three of us were newbies for that place.

 - The Cheeyapara waterfalls, Our first destination:

-First tourist spot that comes when you reach Idukki.
+The first tourist spot that comes when you reach Idukki.
 To be exact, 44 km before Munnar town.
-Its on the Kochi – Madurai Highway, between Neriamangalaam and Adimali.
-What grabbed my eyes there was the way how water cascaded through the rocks.
-Although its not a huge waterfall, it’s a great spot to take a break from your continues ride and take pictures on your way to Munnar.
+It is on the Kochi – Madurai Highway, between Neriamangalaam and Adimali.
+What really grabbed my attention there, was the way how water cascaded through the rocks.
+Although it is not a huge waterfall, it’s a great spot to take a break from your continues ride and take pictures on your way to Munnar.
 There are few shops where you can buy hats, and toys.
 Parking our vehicle there was a minor issue that we faced as there no proper space allotted.
-But luckily the roads near waterfall area is wider therefore that’s the only option we were left to keep our vehicles.
+Luckily the roads near the waterfall area were wider therefore that’s the only option we were left to keep our vehicles.
 Many trekking lovers also hit this place.
-But with a heavy heart I had to make my self clear that we were not lucky this time to experience that fun as we were in short of time and we have much more to cover up in the next two and half days left for us.
+But with a heavy heart, I had to make myself clear that we were not lucky this time to experience that fun as we were short of time and we have much more to cover up in the next two and half days left for us.

-We reached The Munnar Town.
-Munnar town is better option for you to stay as there are lots of good hotels for you reside on your trip and .
-But we traveled 35 kms ahead of the town as our main idea of this trip was to experience the Kolukkumalai Jeep safari and the night camping in meeshapulimala.
+In the next one and half hour we reached the Munnar Town.
+Munnar town is a better option for you to stay as there are lots of good hotels for you reside on your trip.
+But we traveled 35 kms ahead of the town as our main idea of this trip was to experience the Kolukkumalai Jeep safari and the night camping in Meeshapulimala.